This post contains affiliate links. Please read our disclosure.

 6. Türkiye

-The Turkish breakfast delight known as “Menemen with Chocolate” is an eccentric twist on the traditional Menemen dish involves adding chunks of rich, dark chocolate to the classic mix of eggs, tomatoes, and peppers.
-The resulting dish is a sweet and savory fusion that challenges breakfast norms.
-Click here for recipe.
+The Turkish breakfast variation known as “Menemen with Chocolate” presents an unusual twist on the traditional menemen dish by adding pieces of dark chocolate to the classic mix of eggs, tomatoes, and peppers.

 7. Morocco